 The pharmaceutical industry is characterized by frequent litigation.
 Those companies with significant financial resources will be better able to bring and defend any such litigation.
-No assurance can be given that we would not become involved in future litigation, in addition to the ongoing Reglan/Metoclopramide mass tort litigation discussed below under "Item 3.
-Legal Proceedings" of this Report.
+No assurance can be given that we would not become involved in future litigation, in addition to the ongoing Reglan/Metoclopramide mass tort litigation discussed under the caption "Business - Legal Proceedings" of this prospectus.
 Such litigation may have material adverse consequences to our financial condition and results of operations.